ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 .. figure:: ./media/usingvzmodMedia/media/image5.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.5in
-   :height: 4.61181in

-   Figure 5‑47: Selecting VZMOD Module inputs by dragging and dropping from the Catalog View.
+   Figure 12-4: Selecting VZMOD Module inputs by dragging and dropping from the Catalog View.

 c.
 You can also click the [Folder Icon] next to each field to select the data inputs using the Windows File Explorer.
 To use this method, you